chrisruis/MutTui/docs/Getting_started/options.md

 3) Reference genome in fasta format - provided with option -r
 4) Conversion from alignment position to genome position - provided with option -c

 The output directory to which the results will be written also need to be specified.
-The most basic MutTui command is therefore:
+The most basic MutTui command is:

 ```
 python3 muttui.py -a alignment.fasta -t tree.nwk -r reference.fasta -c conversion.txt -o muttui_out